Self-isolation guidance for students

 - If you live in University accommodation

-Residential Life will inform all members of your living circle.
-You should inform any close contacts outside of your living circle.
+Residential Life will inform all members of your household.
+You should inform any close contacts outside of your household.

 - If you live in private accommodation